 - 11.1.
-The starting line will be between masts displaying orange flags on the race committee vessel at the starboard end and the race committee vessel at the port end. - 11.2.
-The warning signal for subsequent starts will be displayed not sooner than one minute after the previous start. - 11.3.
-Races will not be started unless the Race Officer is satisfied that the wind strength over the whole course is in excess of four knots. - 11.4.
-Boats whose warning signal has not been made shall avoid the starting area during the starting sequence for other races. - 11.5.
+The starting line for all fleets except the RS200 fleet will be between masts displaying orange flags on the race committee vessel at the starboard end and the race committee vessel or buoy at the port end.
+The RS200 fleet will use gate starts as specified in the RS200 ESI. - 11.2.
+Races will not be started unless the Race Officer is satisfied that the wind strength over the whole course is in excess of four knots. - 11.3.
+Boats whose warning signal has not been made shall avoid the starting area during the starting sequence for other races. - 11.4.
 A boat that does not start within five minutes after her starting signal will be scored Did Not Start without a hearing.
 This changes RRS A4 and A5.